savonet/book/language.md

 recall that the log levels are 1 for critical messages, 2 for severe issues, 3 for important messages, 4 for information and 5 for debug messages.

-Dually, we can obtain the value of an argument with the `get` function, e.g.
+Dually, we can obtain the value of an argument with the `get`\indexop{get} function, e.g.

 ```{.liquidsoap include="liq/get.liq" from=1}
 ```